This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Popcorn texture is also known as ‘cottage cheese texture’.
 It adds a very interesting look to your house.
-Due to its thick application and popcorn ceiling texture mix, it has an additional advantage of dampening sound reduction.
+Due to its thick application and popcorn ceiling texture mix, it has the additional advantage of dampening sound reduction.

 The best part about popcorn walls is that it’s easy to do and affordable, and you can have this design in any color you want.

 This is one of the simpler wall texturing methods that looks like a rainbow.
 This texture is preferred by homeowners and interior designers for its captivating design.
 You can style this however you want by focusing on the size and width of the pattern.

 The comb texture can be in sequence and look like mini rainbows or the design can be in a haphazard manner and look like waves.

 4. Slap Brush Wall Texture

 This is an ancient type of texture that creates a random pattern of thin irregular lines.
 It is also known as ‘Crow’s Feet’ or ‘Stipple’.
 If you want to add an eccentric flair to your walls, slap brush texture should be your number one option.
 It will give a rustic look to your room.

 Along with a roller, you will need a crow’s feet texture paint brush if you are doing this on your own as a DIY project.